mohammadhosseinparsaei/Data-Analysis-of-JNPs/README.md

 - `In vivo Biodistribution`: Understanding the distribution of nanoparticles within living organisms.

+- `MRI imaging`: Quantifying the MRI signal intensity to evaluate the effectiveness of magnetic targeting of nanoparticles.

 - `Temperature Measurement Studies`: Monitoring temperature changes under various experimental conditions.

 - `Tumor Volume Measurements`: Investigating the effect of nanoparticles on tumor growth.